kwtsangaf/takehometest1/README.md

 ## Details
 - this project is bases on [nx](https://nx.dev/)
 - use [MUI](https://mui.com/) as the layout library
+- MUI caters for the UI responsiveness
+- only load first 10 elements for each table to speed up the UI rendering
+- test is included for the data loading service

 ## Improvements
 - may extract all the api url into 1 separate file if needed in the future
 - can have the CICD to automatically build and deploy to the destination once merged into the master branch
+- this hasn't implemented the error handling.
+Can show error message when failed to load the data or other failures

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>